kbcaleb/Probable-Wordlists/README.md

 ### To Potential Cloners and Master-Zip Downloaders
 This is a large repository.
 As of now, there are very few links and no torrents to the files contained within.
 The current repo size is 24GB - be aware!
+When zipping and torrenting is complete, the repo will likely become under 1GB.

 ![Probable Wordlists Logo](https://raw.githubusercontent.com/berzerk0/Probable-Wordlists/master/ProbableWordlistLogo.png)